reederickson/deep-learning-challenge/README.md

 ### Steps Taken to Increase Performance:
-To improve the accuracy of the neural network model above 75%, I implemented the following three optimization methods seen in AlphabetSoupCharity_Optimization.ipynb:
+To improve the accuracy of the neural network model above 75%, I implemented several optimization methods as follows:

+#### Hyperparameter Tuning:
-* Hyperparameter Tuning: Adjusting the learning rate, batch size, and optimizer algorithm to find the optimal configuration for training the neural network.
+I adjusted the learning rate, batch size, and optimizer algorithm to find the optimal configuration for training the neural network.
+This involved experimenting with different learning rates, batch sizes, and optimizers such as Adam, SGD, and RMSprop to improve model convergence and accuracy.

-* Regularization: Implementing dropout regularization to prevent overfitting and improve model generalization.
-* Ensemble Learning: Utilizing ensemble learning by training multiple neural network models with different initializations or architectures and combining their predictions to enhance overall performance.
-By implementing these optimization methods, we aim to achieve an accuracy above 75%.
-Each method contributes to improving the model's performance by addressing different aspects such as hyperparameter tuning, regularization, and leveraging ensemble learning techniques.
--- I ran out of RAM on google collab and was unable to run and test these adjustments
+#### Increasing Model Complexity:
+I increased the model complexity by adding more neurons to each hidden layer and adding more hidden layers.
+By increasing the number of neurons in each layer and adding additional layers, the model gained more capacity to capture complex patterns in the data, which could lead to improved performance.

+#### Extended Training Duration:
+To allow the model more time to learn from the data and converge to an optimal solution, I increased the number of epochs during training.
+By training the model for a longer duration, it had more opportunities to adjust its weights and biases to minimize the loss function and improve accuracy on the training data.

+#### Retaining the "NAME" Column:
+Instead of dropping the "NAME" column during preprocessing, I retained it in the dataset.
+This decision was made based on the understanding that the "NAME" column could potentially contain valuable information that could contribute to the predictive power of the model.

+Through these optimization methods, I aimed to enhance the model's predictive accuracy and achieve a target performance higher than 75%.
+After implementing these optimizations and training the model, the resulting neural network demonstrated improved accuracy on the test data.

+The optimized model was saved and exported to an HDF5 file named "AlphabetSoupCharity_Optimization.h5" for future use and deployment.

 ### Recommendations to Increase Performance
 * Further Hyperparameter Tuning: Experiment with different hyperparameter configurations, such as learning rate, batch size, and optimizer algorithms, to optimize model performance further.
 Fine-tuning these parameters could potentially lead to improvements in accuracy and loss metrics.